oopsmonk/documentation/getting-started/1.5/the-tangle/immutability.md

 It is much faster as BLAKE2b-256 has a performance of about 1 GB/s and Curl then only needs to be executed for one single 243-trit block of input.
 However, the hashing algorithm still needs a permanode.

 :::info:
 Previously, IOTA used [Curl](../references/glossary.md#Curl), which took [ternary](../the-tangle/ternary.md) input values called trits and always output a 243-trit hash.
-For reference, see Version 1.1 of this content.
+For reference, see Version 1.2 of this document.
 :::

 ## Next steps